Cacophobia – The Fear of Ugliness

 Professional Help for the Fear of Ugliness

 CBT helps you to think about the event by stepping away from it.
-A distance ensures the trigger isn’t going to happen and gives you control over how deep you want to think about the stressor.
+Distance ensures the trigger isn’t a threat and gives you control over how deeply you want to think about the stressor.
 The therapist will guide you with questions and techniques to put your mind on the right track.

 Exposure Therapy

-Also known as desensitization, this works to reduce the effect of the stimulus by repeated exposure.
-It is helpful because in a controlled environment a professional can observe the impact of the stimuli and how a person reacts.
+Also known as desensitization, exposure therapy works to reduce the effect of the stimulus by repeated exposure.
+It is helpful because, in a controlled environment, a professional can observe the impact of the stimuli and how a person reacts.

 This controlled exposure allows the patient to develop resistance towards the stimuli.
-However, exposure therapy may have negative effects that could worsen the fear response.
+However, exposure therapy may have negative effects that could worsen the fear response, so it is important to have the guidance of a licensed therapist.

-While the mindfulness techniques are similar to the ones mentioned in the self-help section, these are practiced with a group of people suffering from a similar phobia.
-It also includes building your tolerance for the stressor so you don’t respond as drastically.
+While mindfulness techniques are similar to the ones mentioned in the self-help section, these are practiced with a group suffering from a similar phobia.
+It also includes building your tolerance for the stressor, so you don’t respond as drastically.

 Talk Therapy

-This gives the person a chance to openly discuss the object of fear.
+This gives one a chance to openly discuss the object of fear.
 Talking about the stimulus can bring out the root cause or event that triggered it.
 This therapy also works through repetition, where the therapist helps the person change unhelpful thought processes into something more reasonable and helpful.

 Medication

-Prescription medicine could reduce your levels of anxiety and stress.
+Prescription medication could help reduce physical symptoms associated with your level of anxiety and stress.
 If you have a biological cause behind your phobia then medication could do wonders.
-However, such pharmaceuticals often have side effects, so you need to consult a professional before taking them.
+However, such medications often have side effects, so be sure to follow your physician’s instructions.

 Learning to Cope with Cacophobia